ismnoiet/A-B/readme.md

 #A-B
-A Node.js app to show some operations in different languages
+A Node.js app to show some basic operations in different languages(like variables and others).